 New to the focus is the creation of a more user friendly webpage with identifiable logo that will assist patients and families to access educational information.
 The website/link is gastrokids.org and we will post the link on the APGNN website once it is available.

-The Media committee publishes the APGNN Newsletter every quarter (Spring, Summer, Fall, and Winter).
+The Media committee publishes the APGNN Newsletter biannually (Spring and Winter).
 The reports from various committees are compiled, information on conferences, scholarships, and awards are shared with members.
 Recipients of different awards and their achievements are highlighted.
-One APGNN member is spotlighted every quarter in the newsletter.
+One APGNN member is spotlighted in every newsletter.
+This committee is also responsible for managing our social media pages and website.

 The Program committee is responsible for planning the annual conference held in the fall during the NASPGHAN meetings.
 We work closely with the NASPGHAN and CPNP Program committees to ensure there is no duplication of information presented.
 We welcome feedback from our membership via conference evaluations and try to offer up-to-date evidence-based knowledge to our attendees.
 Our speakers are often internationally known and experts in their fields.